 The next 24-48 hours were mentally exhausting.
 I was at the lowest point in my life and felt absolute hopelessness.
 I asked Almond to drop me off at the local train station and lied to him by telling him that I was going to stay with a family member who lived an hour away.
 I was having deep suicidal thoughts and wanting to jump in front of the train as I waited on the platform for a train to pass.
 I believe with all my heart that God sent Almond back to save me and protect me as he took me away from the train station that night.
 I stayed with Almond and his parents for the night where I mostly just sobbed.
 Almond’s parents offered to let me live there with them but I knew deep down it wouldn’t work out well.

 A family member found out what had happened and offered me a lifeline; it was the opportunity to live with them, but it was an hour away with their young family.
 I did not have any other options, so I moved from my hometown to a very unfamiliar town an hour away, but it was essentially a fresh start that I needed.
-I was given some ground rules that if I wanted to live in their household, for example, like cooking once a week and cleaning up around the house etc.
+I was given some ground rules that if I wanted to live in their household, for example, like cooking once a week, contributing to rent and cleaning up around the house etc.

 One of the non negotiable rules was that i had to attend church every Sunday with the family.
 It took me a couple of weeks to adjust and settle in; I was so depressed and thought going to church every Sunday is not going to kill me.
 I had also put on 30kgs in the space of a year and needed professional support for my mental wellbeing which i will share in another blog.
 However, I will never forget the moment i experienced the overwhelming peace and love of Jesus in my heart as I cried on the alta and made a commitment to live for him for the rest of my life.